alexvatti/Sentence-Similarity/README.md

 streamlit run app_API.py
 ```

-2.The web app will open in your browser where you can upload the Image - It will caption/describe the Image
+2.The web app will open in your browser where you can enter the texts - It will find the Similarity

 ## Contribution